ohmariagomez/github_pages_tutorial/index.md

 If you want to add multiple pages within your site, you can add multiple `file.md` files to your repo.

 ### file.css
+You can use CSS to format different objects defined in your HTML code in `file.md`

+This includes attributes like:
+- font size
+- colors
+- position on the page
+- changing attributes when something is clicked on

 ### file.js
+The javascript file is what defines the actions on your page and how the different objects interact with each other.

+For example:
+- show a new object when something is clicked on
+- keep track of the user's movements
+- allow an object to be clicked on